marie077/cs1302-lists/README.md

   * **Extra Credit (5 points):** Override the ```iterator()``` method for your
     ```SortedArrayList``` class as described in the ```GenList``` interface.
 This
-    may require you to create an additional class that implements another
+    _may_ require you to create an additional class that implements another
     interface.

     **NOTE:** You do not need to implement the ```iterator()``` method if you
     are not doing the extra credit.

+* **(100 points) Test Cases**: The bulk of this project will be graded
+  based on 50 JUnit test cases, each worth 2 points.
+This is the same as
+  someone using the classes you wrote bases purely on the interface
+  definitions.
+If you implement the interface correctly, then you should
+  pass the associated test cases.

 ### Non-Functional Requirements